Microsoft 365 plugin

 SharePoint: User Activities

 Get the trend in the number of active users.
-A user is considered active if they have executed a file activity (save, sync, modify or share) or visited a page within the specific time period.
+A user is considered active if they have executed a file activity (save, sync, modify, or share) or visited a page within the specified time period.

 SharePoint: User Activity Details

-Get the details of SharePoint activity by user such as the number of files viewed, edited, synced or shared (internally or externally).
+Get details about SharePoint activity by user such as the number of files viewed or edited, synced, shared internally or externally.

 Teams: Device Usage

-Get information about which device type users have used.
+Get the details about which device types users have used.

 Teams: Team Activities

-Get the number of all team activities such as meetings and messages across a specific time period.
+Get the number of all team activities such as meetings and messages across Microsoft Teams over a selected period.

 Teams: Team Activity Details

-Get details about activities about teams containing both licensed and unlicensed users.
+Get details about activities by teams containing both licensed and unlicensed users.

 Teams: Teams by Type